 At-Home Access to Software

 Many college and university courses require the use of specific software.
 This software is often available only in campus labs and too expensive for students to purchase their own licenses.
 Fortunately, the companies behind some of this software are making it free for schools to equip their students with at-home access.

 Adobe is one example.
 They are currently allowing all schools that have Adobe Creative Cloud licensed only for lab use to provide students with remote access to the popular software suite at no added cost.
 Though not on Campus Technology’s list, IBM deserves note for offering a similar benefit.
 The company is amending current SPSS Statistics Campus agreements to allow for the home use of SPSS Statistics, also at no additional cost to schools.
 Both measures are aimed at ensuring that students can continue the course-related work for which they need this software while schools are shuttered.

 These initiatives are particularly close to our hearts here at Kivuto, as we’re proud to play a role in delivering their benefits to schools.
-Until July 31, our Kivuto Cloud platform is currently free for all institutions enrolled in either program to facilitate the management, provisioning, and end-user support for SPSS Statistics and/or Adobe Creative Cloud.
+Our Kivuto Cloud solution is currently free for all institutions enrolled in either program to facilitate the management, provisioning, and end-user support for SPSS Statistics and/or Adobe Creative Cloud.
 Click the links below to learn more.